ShanthiKarunakaran/ShanthiKarunakaran.github.io/p4/README.md

    - gulp-minify-css to minify the CSS
    - gulp-minify-html to minify the HTML
 - Inlined only the needed Google WebFonts in index.html to avoid an extra network request when you embed the external hot link to Google fonts.
-- Images were resized automatically using the gulp tool that led to saving a lot of KBs, helping in faster rendering of the pages.
+- Minified png,jpeg and gif image files using the gulp tool that led to saving KBs as below:
     - profilepic.jpg (saved 9.6 kB)
     - mobilewebdev.jpg (saved 26.9 kB)
     - cam_be_like.jpg (saved 34.7 kB)
     - pizzeria.jpg (saved 365.2 kB)
     - pizza.png (saved 420 B)
     - 2048.png (saved 27.4 kB)
+- Resized pizzeria.jpg that was a huge jpg file by 90% that increased the Pagespeed score.

 Part 2: Optimize Frames per Second in pizza.html
-Used Chrome developer tools to analyze the timeline to track the Frames per second(FPS) when the page is scrolled.
+  - Used Chrome developer tools to analyze the timeline to track the Frames per second(FPS) when the page is scrolled.
-Used emulators to test that the FPS is 60Fps. in mobile devices as well.
+  - Used emulators to test that the FPS is 60Fps. in mobile devices as well.

 Below are the optimizations i performed to the 60FPS in pizza.html
 - In main.js reduced the scripting time by not using querySelectorAll() and instead using documents.getElementsByClassName().
 The former is the slowest method to aceess DOM elements